lxdock/lxdock/README.rst

 |

-LXDock is a wrapper around LXD_ that allows developers to orchestrate their development environments using a worklow similar to Vagrant.
+LXDock is a wrapper around LXD_ that allows developers to orchestrate their development environments using a workflow similar to Vagrant.

 .. contents:: Table of Contents
     :local: